 “This deal marks the latest move in our strategy to expand our global reach through organic growth, acquisitions and strategic partnerships.
 We look forward to working closely with the TI Media team as we continue to expand our loyal communities and give them a place they want to spend their time and where they go to meet their needs.”

-Future intends to part-fund the acquisition selling an additional 8,184,906 shares.
+Future intends to part-fund the acquisition selling an additional 8,184,906 shares to purchasers of the Astrazeneca shares UK incoming market placement.
 The move extends Future’s strength in Home, Cycling, Consumer Technology and Country Sports sectors.
 If the deal goes ahead, TI Media’s CFO Rachel Addison will join Future as CFO as part and Future’s CFO Penny Ladkin-Brand will become the new CSO.

 - 26.8m monthly unique users